 The Licensing Authority may consider the implementation of an additional policy after full consultation with all responsible bodies and examination of the supporting evidence.

 This policy does not:

+Prevent any application being made for any matter or activity regulated by the Licensing Act 2003

-Undermine the right of any individual to apply for a variety of permissions and to have each application considered on its individual merits; or
+alter the fact that each application will be considered on its individual merits; or

-Override the right of any person to make representations on an application, or seek a review of a licence or certificate, where the Act allows.
+prevent any person or responsible authority from making representations on an application, or seek seeking a review of a licence or certificate, where the Act allows.

 Keep this?

 This policy is not intended to duplicate existing legislation and regulatory regimes that already place obligations on employers and operators, for example, the Health and Safety at Work etc. Act 1974 and the Regulatory Reform (Fire Safety) Order 2005.

+In addition,

-In addition, it should be noted that the planning and licensing regimes are separate.
-There is no legal basis for the Licensing Authority to refuse a licence application because it does not have planning permission.
+It must be recognised and acknowledged that the planning and licensing regimes are separate.
+There is no requirement for planning permission to be in place before a licence application can be made (and if appropriate) granted.
+A licence application cannot be refused due to an absence of planning permission

+Keep this?

 With regard to shops, stores and supermarkets, the normal scenario will be for such premises to provide sales of alcohol for consumption off the premises at any time when the retail outlet is open for shopping unless representations raise reasons, based on the licensing objectives, for restricting those hours.